(explanatory provisions appear in italics)

 1. and 2.
 These sections cover communications about your own company or another company.
 For example, a distributor for company A makes misleading statements about company B and/or its products to consumers or prospective salespeople.

-a.
-All the terms and conditions of sale, with specification of the total amount the customer will be required to pay, including all interest, service charges and fees, and other costs and expenses as required by federal and state law;
+- Terms and conditions of sale, including the total amount the consumer will be required to pay, including all interest, service charges and fees, and other costs and expenses as required by federal and state law;

 4. Warranties and Guarantees